AmpersandTarski/documentation/tutorial/Conceptual_model_enrollment.md

 So let’s finally go to the one rule that governs this information system: `isEnrolledFor |- takes ; isPartOf~`

 The rule consists of two parts with `|-` as separator.
 On each side of the separator you find a relation.
 On the left-hand side we have the relation `isEnrolledFor` and on the right-hand side you see a relation that is not explicitly defined in the model.
 This relation is constructed with two relations that are in the model: `takes` and `isPartOf~` \(pronounced as “isPartOf-flip”, indicating the relation in opposite direction\).
 This constructed relation consists of \(`Student`, `Module`\)-pairs with **a specific student** that is taking **a course** that contains (among others) **this specific module**.
-Try to trace this last description in the model and note that although the result is a pair of elements, there are actually three concepts involved.
+Try to trace this last description in the model and note that although the result is a pair of two elements, there are actually three concepts involved.
 Let’s call this new relation `canEnrollFor`.

 Now we can pronounce the rule in more or less natural language: "isEnrolledFor implies canEnrollFor".